 The final morning: Vila Franca do Campo, the island’s former capital, its main square splashed with color against the perennial black and white.
 We had been thinking about the queijadas da vila since the pub in Sete Cidades.
 At Do Morgado we found them warm and fresh from the bakery — small, dense, and rich, with a history that goes back centuries in this town.
 Worth the return.

-Then the bougainvillea-lined coastal path looking out at the Ilhéu de Vila Franca, the volcanic islet just offshore, and then the airport.
+Then the bougainvillea-lined coastal path looking out at the Ilhéu de Vila Franca, the volcanic islet just offshore — and back to Ponta Delgada for that second lunch before mainland Portugal again, this time Porto.

 São Miguel connects to the Azores Atlas and the Portugal country page.
 The journey continued to Porto →